ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 ## Create an account and follow the onboarding

-Go to [https://app.forestadmin.com/signup](https://app.forestadmin.com/signup), and create an account and install your project.
+Go to [https://app.forestadmin.com/signup](https://app.forestadmin.com/signup), and create an account and a new project.

 ## Optionnal - Make sure you have a database running, or use our example